Hach & Rose, LLP Serves Car Accident Victims Across NYC

 Our experienced New York City car accident attorneys have provided the following information to help you know what to do after a collision in New York.
 By following these steps, you can make better decisions to help protect yourself and build a convincing property damage and injury case, if necessary:

 New York law requires anyone involved in a car crash to remain at the scene and notify law enforcement if there are injuries or fatalities.
 If you leave before an officer arrives to investigate, you could face a hit-and-run charge.

 If possible, move your car to a safe location while waiting for help to arrive.
 If your car is not operational, move away from the road until an ambulance arrives.

 You should also check on the occupants of other vehicles to inform the 911 operator of the medical care required.
 Determining the severity of everyone’s injuries will ensure they send the appropriate personnel to the scene.

 Another law requires that you provide the following information to the investigating officer:

-All drivers involved in the crash must file an accident report within 10 days if anyone suffered injury, death, or over $1,000 in property damage.
+All drivers involved in the crash must file an accident report within ten days if anyone suffered injury, death, or over $1,000 in property damage.
 Be sure to completely and accurately fill out the Report of Motor Vehicle Accident form and submit it to the Department of Motor Vehicles.
-Failure to file a report is considered a misdemeanor offense, resulting in the suspension of a driver’s license or registration.
+Failure to file a report is considered a misdemeanor offense, resulting in a driver’s license or registration suspension.